aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/export-to-a-printing-device/field-features-supported-on-print-export/_index.md

 ﻿---
-title: Field Features Supported on Print Export
+title: Field Features Supported on Print Export – Aspose.Words for Java
+articleTitle: Field Features Supported on Print Export
+linktitle: Field Features Supported on Print Export
 description: "Aspose.Words for Java allows you to work with field features supported when saving to printing device."
 type: docs
 weight: 60